Compare Map Projections

 about world map projections.

 A map projection is needed to show the spherical surface of the earth on a flat map (see What’s a Map Projection?).

-There is some info about projections (see below), but more importantly, it’s about their appearance: Out of more than 100 different map projections you can select two at a time to view their differences and similarities in a direct comparison.
+There is some info about projections (see below), but more importantly, it’s about their appearance: Out of currently 338 different map projections images you can select two at a time to view their differences and similarities in a direct comparison.
 This sums up to 56953 possible compares, so if you want to, you can spend a lot of time here. 😉

 Sometimes, two map projections might look so similar that it’s hard to tell the difference.